effectai/effect-network/README.md

 <p align="center">The Future-of-Work</p>

-Join us in creating the decentralized network for human intelligence!
-Effect is focused on creating a distributed workforce where workers and requesters can easily connect with each other.
-Where the interactions are managed by smart contracts and policies are instituted by the community.
+Effect is focused on creating a distributed workforce for training and refining Artificial Intelligence.
+All interactions are managed by smart contracts and policies are instituted by the community.
 Be part of building the Future-of-Work.

 ## 🤷🏽‍♀️ Why?